Internships at Transitions

 Location: Due to the current epidemiological situation, all the internships we offer are remote.

 Transitions has numerous opportunities for students, especially those interested in journalism, the media business, development, and marketing.
-TOL is an international publishing and media development nonprofit organization based in Prague.
+Transitions is an international publishing and media development nonprofit organization based in Prague.
 Our mission is to improve the professionalism, independence, and impact of the news media in the post-communist countries of Eastern Europe and the former Soviet Union.
 As a public-service media entity we are committed to using local voices to provide probing, informed coverage of these countries.

 Our interns come from a wide range of higher academic institutions from all over the world such as: New York University (U.S.), Tufts University (U.S.), Charles University (CZ), Anglo-American University (CZ), University of Central Lancashire-Preston (U.K.).